Gregovate/MSB-Production-Database-Project/naming_conventions.md

   - `MaxChannels` may act as a multiplier (e.g., 16 strings).
   - Stored in `props` with metadata (Name, Comment, Lights).

-### 2.7 Inventory Data
+### 2.7 Inventory Data (Metadata)

-Each display panel also has attributes stored in the Inventory Table (not the channel DB):
+This information is currently stored in a spreadsheet that will be migrated to an inventory table.
+This is needed information that is not provided by the LOR sequencing software.
+Some of the metadata includes:

 - Designer
 - Year Built
 - Number of Lights
 - Number of Amps
+- Pallet_ID
+- Theme
 - Other metadata

 ---